andrew/ultimate-awesome/README.md

 - [awesome-linkedin-backend-courses](https://github.com/drhazemali/awesome-linkedin-backend-courses) - A curated list of the best backend courses available on LinkedIn Learning to enhance your skills at any level.
 - [awesome-GAN](https://github.com/Faldict/awesome-GAN) - A curated list of awesome Generative Adversarial Nets resources.
 - [awesome-free-code-camp-resources](https://github.com/gwenf/awesome-free-code-camp-resources) - Resource list to complement the Free Code Camp curriculum.
+- [awesome-design-resources](https://github.com/hqasmei/awesome-design-resources) - A curated list of awesome things to elevate your design skills as a developer.
 - [awesome-api-security-essentials](https://github.com/JBAhire/awesome-api-security-essentials) - Awesome API Security: A Curated Collection of Resources for Bulletproof API Protection!.
 - [awesome-free-and-essential-products-for-startups](https://github.com/jitenbansal/awesome-free-and-essential-products-for-startups) - Curated list of free and essential products.
 - [awesome-solid](https://github.com/kustomzone/awesome-solid) - Awesome list of Solid links & projects. :sunglasses:.